The payload section of the Soyuz rocket with 34 OneWeb satellites. Credit: Arianespace

 Exactly one minute after the separation from the third stage, the Fregat fired its main engine for 4 minutes and 11 seconds to enter a transfer elliptical (egg-shaped) orbit with the lowest point (perigee) 140 kilometers above the Earth and the highest point (apogee) 425 kilometers above's the Earth's surface, which is near the target altitude for the release of OneWeb satellites.

-After the separation from the third stage, the Fregat climbed passively for nearly an hour.
+After its first maneuver, the Fregat climbed passively for nearly an hour.
 Upon reaching the apogee of the transfer trajectory, Fregat re-ignited its engine for 34 seconds to make its orbit circular at an altitude of around 450 kilometers.